civicrm/civicrm-dev-docs/docs/tools/debugging.md

     directory to find the log.
 (See [the File System documentation](../basics/filesystem.md) for the location in your CMS.)

+!!! tip
+    If you're developing within a site built with [civibuild](/tools/civibuild.md), then you can to apply settings to *all your local sites* by using the [civicrm.settings.d folders](/tools/civibuild.md#settings-civicrm).

 ## Viewing a query log from MySQL